mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 :::caution
 Primary keys array **must** contain the names of the fields that are found on the ingestion event document.
-In case `targetField` property is employed in the fields mapping section to rename the primary key fields that will be stored in the projection record, then the service will properly forward the updated list when it emits the corresponding projection-record update events.
+In case the `targetField` property is employed to rename a field belonging to the projection primary key, before storing it in the projection record, then the service will properly forward the updated list when it emits the corresponding projection-record update events.
 :::